c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

             pla                             ; Restore "A"
             rti                             ; Restore "PC" and "Status"

 That works in 99% of cases.
-But remember that we have to play The sid to work well on PAL, NTSC and Drean.
-Also for the sid we have to use a timer to attain the correct speed, a speed that can be different than the raster IRQ speed.
+But remember that the sid must sound correctly in all platforms: PAL, NTSC and Drean.
+We will use a Timer interrupt for the the sid speed.
+But having both the Raster interrupt and Timer interrupt might create some "interrupt collisions".

 Suppose we are running the program in an NTSC (see *Detecting between ...* for more info):